 “Forest bathing” is an incredible way to increase the health and happiness of children.
-According to forestryengland.uk, “this Japanese practice is a process of relaxation; know in Japan as shinrin yoku.
-It is the simple method of being calm and quiet amongst the trees, observing nature around you while breathing deeply can help both adults and children de-stress and boost health and wellbeing in a natural way.”
+According to forestryengland.uk,“ this Japanese practice is a process of relaxation known in Japan as shinrin yoku.
+It is the simple method of being calm and quiet amongst the trees, observing nature around you while breathing deeply can help both adults and children de-stress and naturally boost health and wellbeing.”

 5. Playing outside allows a child to find freedom and creativity.

 Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder author Richard Louv says that, “In nature, a child finds freedom, fantasy, and privacy: a place distant from the adult world, a separate peace.
 Nature inspires creativity in a child by demanding visualization and the full use of the senses.
 Nature—the sublime, the harsh, and the beautiful—offers something that the street or gated community or computer game cannot.
 Unlike television, nature does not steal time; it amplifies it.
 Nature offers healing for a child living in a destructive family or neighborhood.”

 Playing outside naturally encourages play with others.
 Whether it’s a game that uses a ball, tag, hide and seek, or even simply exploring together, children have the opportunity to expand their immediate circle of playmates and invite others into their games.